Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Upgrade path — How painful (and expensive) is it when you outgrow the free tier?

 Who actually needs a free CRM?
-Honestly, most small businesses under 20 people.
-Startups pre-funding, freelancers, service businesses, e-commerce shops — if you're managing any kind of customer relationship, a CRM beats spreadsheets every single time.
-I've watched teams waste months trying to make Google Sheets work as a sales pipeline.
+Most small businesses under 20 people, really.
+Startups without funding, freelancers, service businesses, e-commerce shops — if you're managing any customer relationships, a CRM beats spreadsheets every single time.
+I watched a team waste months trying to make Google Sheets work as a sales pipeline.
 Don't be that team.

 How We Evaluated These Free CRM Tools